kevinveenbirkenbach/github-to-gitea-mirror/README.md

-Certainly!
-Below is an optimized version of the README.md:

----

 # github-to-gitea-mirror

 Effortlessly synchronize your GitHub repositories to Gitea. `github-to-gitea-mirror` seamlessly detects GitHub repositories not present on Gitea and mirrors them, ensuring your repositories are consistent across both platforms.